 The additional information also might be interesting to architecture connoisseurs, who might have a specific builder or structure design in mind.

 Targeting an audience based on their location is the perfect strategy for real estate, and that’s exactly why this particular real estate Facebook ad is so successful.

-14. Realtor.com – Optimize your video
+14. Realtor.com – Optimizing your video

 Video ads have proven to be an effective advertising tool for years now.
 Realtor.com has mastered the art of bringing impactful video content to the real estate market.

-15. Flyhomes – Target first time home buyers with your ads
+15. Flyhomes – Target first-time home buyers with your ads

 Flyhomes created first-time home buyer ads inviting Facebook users to their free webinar “Homebuying 101”.
-The ad targets people who aren’t necessarily looking to buy right now but are interested in learning about home buying to avoid potential confusion and headache later.
+The ad targets people who aren’t necessarily looking to buy right now but are interested in learning about home buying to avoid potential confusion and headaches later.

-Nevada Real Estate News created luxury real estate Facebook ads for one of their homes on sale – Henderson homes.
+Nevada Real Estate News created “luxury” real estate Facebook ads for one of their homes on sale – Henderson homes.
 The ad contains the word luxury in its description to inform buyers about the type of home it is.